XKNX/xknx/docs/climate.md

 - `sync_state` defines if and how often the value should be actively read from the bus.
 If `False` no GroupValueRead telegrams will be sent to its group address.
 Defaults to `True`
 - `max_temp` Maximum value for target temperature.
 - `min_temp` Minimum value for target temperature.
 - `fan_speed_mode` Defines the mode of fan speed control.
 Can be either `FanSpeedMode.STEP` for step-wise control or `FanSpeedMode.PERCENT` for percentage control.
 For `STEP` mode, the fan speed is controlled by sending integer values, and the group address uses *DPT 5.010*.
 For `PERCENT` mode, the fan speed is controlled by sending percentage values (0-100%), and the group address uses *DPT 5.001*.
-Default: `FanSpeedMode.STEP`.
+Default: `FanSpeedMode.PERCENT`.
 - `mode` ClimateMode instance for this climate device
 - `group_address_operation_mode` KNX address for operation mode. *DPT 20.102*
 - `group_address_operation_mode_state` KNX address for operation mode status. *DPT 20.102*